fejj182/ironhack-project1-maze/README.md

 I feel like the combination of these three things means the user finds it easy to understand how the game is played.

+## Flaws in programming

+The game was originally meant to have various enemies so I started coding with the intention of making the functions work no matter which one the player was facing.
+However it became clear that due to time constraints the focus then changed to simply getting the code to work with the Goblin.
+If more enemies were added to the game then the code would need to be modified with my original intention in mind.

 ## Possible Next Steps

-Wanted to do many other things with the game but due to time constraints decided to take an MVP approach and add in features from there.
+As previously stated I wanted to do many other things with the game but due to time constraints I decided to take an MVP approach and add in features from there.
 Some features which could be added next are:

 * More items especially collectibles and weapons/armour
+* More enemies
 * Increase difficulty as the game progress i.e. each level make enemies more difficult or make the attack and dodge bar move quicker.
 * Theme Music